robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_pay.md

         if (beneficiaryTokenCount < _minReturnedTokens) revert INADEQUATE_TOKEN_COUNT();
         ```

-    6. If a delegate was provided, callback to its `didPay` function, and emit an event with the relevant parameters..
+    6. If delegated amounts were provided, fulfill each of their `didPay` functions, and emit an event with the relevant parameters.

         ```
-        // If a delegate was returned by the data source, issue a callback to it. if (_delegate != IJBPayDelegate(address(0))) {
+        // If delegate allocations were specified by the data source, fulfill them. if (_delegateAllocations.length != 0) {
+          // Keep a reference to the token amount being forwarded to the delegate.
+          JBTokenAmount memory _forwardedAmount = JBTokenAmount(token, _amount, decimals, currency);

           JBDidPayData memory _data = JBDidPayData(
             _payer,
             _projectId,
             _fundingCycle.configuration,
             _bundledAmount,
+            _forwardedAmount,
             beneficiaryTokenCount,
             _beneficiary,
             _preferClaimedTokens,